HaskellEmbedded/HaskellEmbedded.github.io/posts/2016-09-23-introducing-ion.md

 ultimately what I was dealing with was [continuation-passing style][cps], and indeed CPS can express other patterns such as exceptions.
-(After reading extensively about [Control.Monad.Cont][cont], I concluded that I had less of an idea than when I started on whether I could use `Cont`, `ContT`, `MonadCont`, or `callCC` to achieve this.
+(After reading extensively about [Control.Monad.Cont][cont] and trying to discern whether I could use `Cont`, `ContT`, `MonadCont`, or `callCC` to achieve this, I decided that I had even less of an idea than when I started.
 I was leaning towards "no," but I still have no idea.)

 In the end, I ignored coroutines completely.
 I made a couple basic abstractions and some plumbing to make them practically usable, and